danielkleebinder/leaf-lang/README.md

 ![Nyx Icon](https://github.com/danielkleebinder/nyxlang/blob/main/nyxlang.png?raw=true)

-The Nyx programming language (also known as nyxlang) is a statically and strongly typed interpreted programming language that allows the developer to implement traits and custom types.
+The nyx programming language (also known as nyxlang) is a statically and strongly typed interpreted programming language that allows the developer to implement traits and custom types.
 It is object oriented, but does not support inheritance since inheritance is a common source of maintainability issues.